abdocs123/airbyte/docs/docs/understanding-airbyte/connections/incremental-append.md

 ## Source-Defined Cursor

 Some sources are able to determine the cursor that they use without any user input.
-For example, in the [exchange rates source](../../integrations/sources/exchangeratesapi.md), the source knows that the date field should be used to determine the last record that was synced.
+For example, in the [exchange rates source](../../connector-catalog/sources/exchangeratesapi.md), the source knows that the date field should be used to determine the last record that was synced.
 In these cases, simply select the incremental option in the UI.

 ![](../../.gitbook/assets/incremental_source_defined.png)

-\(You can find a more technical details about the configuration data model [here](../catalog.md)\).
+You can find a more technical details about the configuration data model [here](../airbyte-catalog-reference.md).

 ## User-Defined Cursor

 Some sources cannot define the cursor without user input.
-For example, in the [postgres source](../../integrations/sources/postgres.md), the user needs to choose which column in a database table they want to use as the `cursor field`.
+For example, in the [postgres source](../../connector-catalog/sources/postgres.md), the user needs to choose which column in a database table they want to use as the `cursor field`.
 In these cases, select the column in the sync settings dropdown that should be used as the `cursor field`.

 ![](../../.gitbook/assets/incremental_user_defined.png)

-\(You can find a more technical details about the configuration data model [here](../catalog.md)\).
+You can find a more technical details about the configuration data model [here](../airbyte-catalog-reference.md).

 ## Getting the Latest Snapshot of data